MaxSa2004/Tab_Tech-Web-Project/README.md

 For example, to throw a dice, the data flows in this order: dice overlay -> lastDiceValue -> valid moves -> move -> stats/log -> summary/leaderboard

+## Improvement Ideas
+A good idea would be to actually see the AI making the move.
+Because the dice goes in front of the board, and AI uses the dice in a more automatic way than the player, the player just sees the final move and may get lost at where he got captured etc.

 ## Acknowledgments
 [Cyningstan](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=http://www.cyningstan.com/game/937/tb&ved=2ahUKEwiopvaC28eQAxWY3AIHHWxbDwgQFnoECB0QAQ&usg=AOvVaw3K2Qgo-Zjw-BQ99W3sxvn3)